theapache64/retrosheet/README.md

 ## Benefits 🤗

-- No worries about server health because you're using Google's server 😋
+- 🚀 Use Google's server for reliable performance.
-- Enjoy rapid response times and unlimited bandwidth.
+- ⚡ Benefit from fast responses and no bandwidth limits.
-- Easily migrate to your REST API without significant code changes.
+- 🔄 Migrate to your REST API with minimal code changes.
-- No need to create an admin panel or dashboard to control the data; simply use the Google Spreadsheet app on the web or mobile.
+- 📊 Manage data directly through the Google Spreadsheet app.
-- Accelerate your Proof of Concept (POC) or Minimum Viable Product (MVP) development with this library.
+- 🏃‍♂️ Speed up development of your POC or MVP with this library.

 ## Install 🤝